 Email: appointments.commission@gov.im

-Applications should reach the Secretary no later than 5pm on Friday 22nd December 2023.
+Applications should reach the Executive Assistant no later than 5pm on 16 February 2024.

 The application form you submit must set out how you meet the essential requirements of the role.

 If, after reading through the information pack, you have any queries about the duties and responsibilities of the post, or the Tribunal, please contact Mr Ray Quinn, Tribunal Service Manager on Tel: 682382 or Mr Thomas Whitelegg, Tribunal Clerk on Tel: 685941